Detailed Guide to ServBay Directory Structure

 and domains.conf

-are auto-generated and managed by ServBay to ensure proper local DNS functionality.
-Do not edit these files manually, or your local sites may become inaccessible.
+are auto-generated and managed by ServBay to ensure proper local domain resolution.
+Do not edit these files manually, as this may prevent access to local websites.

 Other Package Configurations

-For other packages supported by ServBay, such as Node.js, Python, Go, Java, Ruby, Rust, and others, any global or service-level configs are also found in the relevant subfolders under etc
+Other supported packages like Node.js, Python, Go, Java, Ruby, Rust, etc., place global or service-level configs under their respective subdirectories in etc

 )